viictorferre/Software-Engineering-G11/Sprint 4/USABILITY_TESTING.md

 ## Objective

-The objective of this usability test is to evaluate whether users can easily understand and use the main Estalv-IA application flows.
+The objective of this usability test is to evaluate if the users can understand in an easy way the interface and use the main Estalv-IA application flows.

 The tested flows are: